oliviadavis593/DemoGrocer/docs/overview.md

    - `tail -n 50 out/events.jsonl | grep -E '"type":"(returns|shrink|flag_low_movement|flag_overstock)"' | head`
    - `curl -s "http://localhost:8000/events?type=flag_low_movement&since=7d" | head`
 5. Run `make integration-sync` to exercise the integration runner and capture a sample of live inventory quants in the logs (helpful for automation smoke tests).
+6. Inspect shrink risks with `PYTHONPATH=. python3 services/integration/runner.py detect --days 7`, which aggregates inventory, sales velocity, and expiry dates to emit a JSON summary of near-expiry, low-movement, and overstock items.
-6. Launch `make web`, then browse `http://localhost:8000/` for links to health checks, events, metrics, at-risk products, and label endpoints.
+7. Launch `make web`, then browse `http://localhost:8000/` for links to health checks, events, metrics, at-risk products, and label endpoints.
-7. Use `PYTHONPATH=. python3 scripts/recall.py --codes FF101` to quarantine recalled SKUs and confirm the results with `curl -s "http://localhost:8000/recall/quarantined" | head`.
+8. Use `PYTHONPATH=. python3 scripts/recall.py --codes FF101` to quarantine recalled SKUs and confirm the results with `curl -s "http://localhost:8000/recall/quarantined" | head`.
-8. Enable the scheduled GitHub Action (`.github/workflows/integration-sync.yml`) so the integration sync runs daily and notifies you if Odoo authentication or queries start failing.
+9. Enable the scheduled GitHub Action (`.github/workflows/integration-sync.yml`) so the integration sync runs daily and notifies you if Odoo authentication or queries start failing.

 ## Key Make Targets